Financing A Business Purchase Acquisition Loans | 7 Park Avenue Financial

 BUYING A BUSINESS WITH A GOVERNMENT LOAN / MORE WAYS TO FINANCE BUYING AN EXISTING BUSINESS

-Acquisition loan rates and repayment terms and other terms and conditions are very favourable under the Canadian ' SBL ' program, not to be confused with the U.S. equivalent, the ' SBA LOAN ' program from which the Canadian program was modelled.
+Acquisition loan rates and repayment terms and other terms and conditions are very favourable under the Canadian ' SBL ' program small business loan, not to be confused with the U.S. equivalent, the ' SBA LOAN ' program from which the Canadian program was modelled.

 Various guarantees and safety measures protect the banks under this type of program.
 Talk to 7 Park Avenue Financial about which financial institution can meet your government loan needs.
 Monthly payments are tailored to your funding needs and situation, and the down payment requirement is very reasonable.